nikrp/Java-School/README.md

     - All of the `.java` files go into this folder.
     - This is technically the main folder of the project.
     - Others are still important as they are output files and other paths Java needs.
+    - `/directories` is for all my worksheets that I do.
+This is called from `src/App.java`.
+    - `/projects` is for all my final unit projects.
+This is called from `src/Projects.java`.
 ## Usage
 > Different components from Java are used in these projects but the most significant in the Scanner class.